 While my study primarily aims at reconstructing paleoclimate and paleoenvironmental conditions at regional scale, I am also ambitious putting my data on a larger-scale perspective to test climate models.
-I specifically want to understand the dynamics of the Inter-Tropical Convergence Zone (ITCZ) and the corresponding climatic responses in Southern Africa and Madagascar.
+I specifically want to understand the dynamics of the Inter-Tropical Convergence Zone (ITCZ) and the corresponding climatic responses in Southern Africa and Madagascar, particularly the monsoonal responses to the migration.
 Following climate models of Chiang and Bitz (2005) and Broccoli et al. (2006), I hypothesized that when the ITCZ migrates southward/northward, regions in the Southern Hemisphere, such as Madagascar and Namibia, become wetter/drier.
 This migration is coeval with marked cooling/warming conditions in the Northern Hemisphere.

 Simplified models portraying Holocene climate change in NW Madagascar and the possible climatic conditions linked to the ITCZ (from Voarintsoa et al., 2017c). a) Wetter conditions during the early Holocene with the ITCZ further south (prior to c 7.8 ka BP). b) Periodic dry conditions during the mid-Holocene (between c.
 7.8 and 1.6 ka BP) with the ITCZ further north. c) Wetter conditions during the late Holocene (after c.
 1.6 ka BP) with the ITCZ further south.
 Drawings are not to scale.
 The bottom figures are from NASA Earth Observatory, and they are only used here to give a perspective of the possible position of the ITCZ during the early, mid, and late Holocene.
 Madagascar is indicated with a red ellipse.